 Supervised practice experience is provided in food service administration, clinical dietetics, and community nutrition.
 Interns have the opportunity to participate in several unique learning experiences, including providing nutrition care for adults and children with mental illness.

 Program affiliations contribute to expanding the knowledge and professional practice necessary to becoming a competent dietitian.
-Clinical affiliations include Adventist Health, Vallejo, Queen of the Valley Medical Center, Sutter Solano Medical Center, North Bay Medical Center, Sutter Santa Rosa Regional Hospital and Davita Dialysis Centers.
+Clinical affiliations include Adventist Health, Vallejo, Queen of the Valley Medical Center, Sutter Solano Medical Center, North Bay Medical Center, Sutter Santa Rosa Regional Hospital, Sutter Sacramento Medical Center, Methodist Hospital of Sacramento, Santa Rosa Memorial Hospital and Davita Dialysis Centers.
 Affiliations with Napa Solano Head Start, Solano County Public Health and St. Helena Unified School District supplement the program's community nutrition curriculum.

 The program experiences include: